-Now that we have stopped moving around the country, and have settled into a house (finally) I am really enjoying being able to do some of the stuff I want, and pull out those supplies that have been packed up and moved from house to house!
-Boy does it feel good!
+Now that we have stopped moving around the country, and have settled into a house (finally) I’m really enjoying being able to do the things I want to do.
 I love working with wood and that is just something you don’t get to do a whole lot of while moving around.
-So today I’m going to share with you how to weather wood for when you want new wood to look old!
-I’m not going to lie, there are a few steps involved, but it’s easy (if I can do it so can you!) and TOTALLY worth the final product, I promise (See how I use this technique on a Wood Shim Vase)
+Today I’m going to share with you how to weather wood for when you want new wood to look old!
+(See how I use this technique on a Wood Shim Vase).

 Before we get started, you will need to know how to make my DIY Wood Stain.
 So go ahead and make that, because it needs to sit for at least 24 hours before you can use it!
 This will give you time to gather up all your other supplies and do any prep work!
-So let’s talk about all the other supplies you will need.
+So let’s talk about all the other supplies you will need to weather wood!

 – DIY Wood Stain

 – White Acrylic Paint (or any appropriate kind of white paint)

 How to Weather Wood

 Let’s talk about our wood real quick.
 For this tutorial I am using regular ole wood shims, so depending on the type of wood you will be working with, the overall look might vary.
 Different woods soak up things differently.
 I just want you to be aware of that before you get started, so you might want to test it somewhere if you have a specific look in mind, ok?
 Ok!
 So first you are going to stain your wood with the Minwax Dark Walnut using your lint free cloth (or brush) and let this dry.
 If you are finishing a piece of furniture you might want to give it a light sanding when you are done.
 I didn’t do this since I was just working with wood shims, but you should sand between coats if you are looking for a nice finish!